DIP vs DPS: Which Czech Pension Product Is Right for Expats?

 Best forConservative savers, maximizing state matchingActive investors, multi-currency portfolios, lower fees

 Step 1: Open a DPS and contribute 1,700 CZK per month.
-This is the threshold that maximizes state matching at 340 CZK/month (4,080 CZK/year of free money).
-Choose the dynamic participation fund for the best long-term growth potential.
+This is the threshold that captures the maximum state matching of 340 CZK per month (4,080 CZK per year added by the state on top of what you contribute).

-Step 3: If your employer offers pension contributions, direct them to your DPS account (this is most common) and continue building your DIP independently.
+Step 3: If your employer offers pension contributions as a benefit, direct them to your DPS account (this is the most common setup, though some employers can pay into DIP) and keep your own DIP contributions running separately.

 What If You're Only Here for a Few Years?